Exploring & Collaborating Across Disciplines

-IUN is located on a graceful manicured campus just off of I 80/94 in Gary, Indiana - approximately thirty-five minutes by car from downtown Chicago.
-This gives our students and faculty easy access to one of the country's great art centers in addition to world-class museums.
 This close proximity to Chicago manifests itself in many ways throughout our program.
-From the class trips to Chicago museums to the faculty we attract to our campus, IUN benefits from being close to Chicago, while keeping the openness and ease of a freestanding campus.
+From the class trips to Chicago museums and galleries, intimate artist studio visits, to the faculty we attract to our campus, IUN benefits from being close to Chicago, while keeping the openness and ease of a freestanding campus.

-The faculty at IU Northwest are an impressive group of artists and scholars actively engaged in their creative work and renowned in their fields.
-Faculty accomplishments include high level public commissions and acquisitions to the permanent collections of some of the most prestigious museums, such as: The Metropolitan Museum of Art, the Whitney Museum of American Art, the Museum of Contemporary Art Chicago, The Museum of Contemporary Photography and many others.
-Our faculty have exhibited widely across the US and in Europe and Asia in addition to being active members of the Chicago arts community.
+The faculty at IU Northwest is an impressive group of artists, practitioners, and scholars actively engaged in their creative work and renowned in their fields.
+Faculty accomplishments include high-level public commissions and acquisitions to the permanent collections of some of the most prestigious museums, such as: The Metropolitan Museum of Art, the Whitney Museum of American Art, the Museum of Contemporary Art Chicago, The Museum of Contemporary Photography and many others.
+Our faculty has exhibited widely across the US and in Europe and Asia in addition to being active members of the Chicago arts community.

-In addition to being accomplished artists, IUN’s faculty are committed teachers with a long history of working closely with students, helping them to grow their general knowledge, studio work, and individual visions.
+In addition to being accomplished art and culture practitioners, IUN’s Fine Arts Department faculty are committed teachers with a long history of working closely with students, helping them to grow their general knowledge, studio work, and individual visions.
 Students work directly with their individual instructors, exploring new concepts and techniques in an energetic and collaborative environment.
-As a student-centered institution, IU Northwest is committed to putting students first.

-Students completing the Bachelor of Arts degree in studio art will be prepared to consider careers in a variety of fields connected to the arts, such as positions in museums and galleries, curatorial, research, art history, critical writing, positions in the corporate world which require creative sensibilities, and art education, as well as becoming professional visual artists and designers.
-The study of studio art is not primarily about mastering techniques, but is about thinking, evaluating, analyzing, and creating unique and personal solutions.
+In becoming professional visual artists and designers, students completing the Bachelor of Arts degree in studio art are prepared to take on careers in various fields such as positions in museums and galleries, curatorial, research, art history, and critical writing.
+The study of studio art is not primarily about mastering techniques but is about thinking, evaluating, analyzing, and creating unique and personal solutions.
 The Studio Art program is also excellent preparation for post-graduate study in the visual arts.